-Marshfield Clinic Cancer Specialists diagnose and treat all forms for lung cancer with the latest tools and techniques.
+Our cancer specialists diagnose and treat all forms for lung cancer with the latest tools and techniques.

-Treatment for lung cancer may include surgery, chemotherapy, radiation therapy, or a combination of these.
+Treatment for lung cancer may include surgery, chemotherapy, radiation therapy or a combination of these.

 Surgery is usually recommended for early stage lung cancers with the goal to remove visible areas of cancer, which may require taking out all or part of a lung.

 Several different operations can be used to treat lung cancer.
 Which one will be determined by the size and location of the tumor:

 Segmentectomy or wedge resection: part of a lobe is removed in this surgery.

 Lobectomy: a section (lobe) of the lung is removed in this surgery.
 This is the most common type of lung cancer surgery.

 Sleeve resection: part of the airway is removed, with or without a portion of the lung, and the remaining ends are reattached.
 This procedure allows the surgeon to preserve lung tissue and avoid an aggressive action like removing an entire lung.

 Pneumonectomy: the entire lung is removed in this surgery.